Our Genealogy Helper

 When searching for family records, we have frequently made the mistake of not checking the neighboring parishes/counties.

-So when searching for records, we had our best success by looking in neighboring parishes/counties instead of the parish in which they lived: their home parish contained property and probate records; the parish to the east contained birth and death records; the parish to the north contained their burial records.
+So when searching for records, we had our best success by looking in neighboring parishes/counties instead of the parish in which they lived: their home parish contained property and probate records; the parish to the east contained birth and death records; the parish to the south contained their burial records.
 If we hadn't included the neighboring parishes/counties, we would have missed many valuable sources of information.

 If you're in a similar situation, we hope that the following information helps.